jdcloudcom/en/documentation/Networking/Network-Load-Balancer/Best-Practices/Deploy-High-Availability-Service-with-NLB.md

 - Add server to the virtual server group;

-- If there is no available virtual server group, click “Create New Virtual Server Group” to create a new virtual server group.
+- If there is no available virtual server group, click "Create New Virtual Server Group" to create a new virtual server group.
 VM and containers can be selected to define the port and weight of the instance **Note: only VM and container resources with the same availability zone as that of the load balancer and in the virtual private cloud with may be selected**.

 ![NLB虚拟服务器组添加成员设置](../../../../image/Networking/NLB/NLB-079.png)